cauld/xStreamCycling/README.markdown

 ## HOW IT WORKS ##
 1. It uses [Yahoo!
 Pipes](http://pipes.yahoo.com) with some [Yahoo!
 Query Language (YQL)](http://developer.yahoo.com/yql/) magic mixed to pickout the multimedia stream links.
-2. It silents fires up the [VLC Media Player](http://www.videolan.org/vlc/) and captures the multimedia stream identified in step 1.
+2. It silently fires up the [VLC Media Player](http://www.videolan.org/vlc/) and captures the multimedia stream identified in step 1.
 3. It emails you when a new stream has been found and recording has started.